-The liquidator also alleged conspiracy on the part of the defendants to injure and/or damage the plaintiff company by the use of unlawful means.
-In the light of what I have discussed above, clearly the first, second, third and the sixth defendants were involved in such a conspiracy and should be liable for the loss/damage suffered to the extent of \$53.3m.

-The claim against the thirteenth defendant was for a declaration that 755 Upper East Coast Road was sold by the second and the third defendants to him in breach of s 73B of the Conveyancing and Law of Property Act (Cap 61, 1994 Ed) which provides:

-- (1) Except as provided in this section, every conveyance of property, made whether before or after 12th November 1993, with intent to defraud creditors, shall be voidable, at the instance of any person thereby prejudiced. - (2) This section does not affect the law relating to bankruptcy for the time being in force. - (3) This section does not extend to any estate or interest in property disposed of for valuable consideration and in good faith or upon good consideration and in good faith to any person not having, at the time of the disposition, notice of intent to defraud creditors.
+- 81 The Liquidator also alleged conspiracy on the part of the Defendants to injure and/or damage the Plaintiff company by the use of unlawful means.
+In the light of what I have discussed above, clearly the First, Second, Third and the Sixth Defendants were involved in such a conspiracy and should be liable for the loss/damage suffered to the extent of \$53.3 million. - 82 The claim against the Thirteenth Defendant was for a declaration that 755 Upper East Coast Road was sold by the Second and the Third Defendants to him in breach of Section 73B of the Conveyancing and Law of Property Act which provides: - "(1) Except as provided in this section, every conveyance of property, made whether before or after 12th November 1993, with intent to defraud creditors, shall be voidable, at the instance of any person thereby prejudiced. - (2) This section does not affect the law relating to bankruptcy for the time being in force. - (3) This section does not extend to any estate or interest in property disposed of for valuable consideration and in good faith or upon good consideration and in good faith to any person not having, at the time of the disposition, notice of intent to defraud creditors."

-The liquidator argued that the sale in March 2000 at \$1.7m when the second and the third defendants had already left Singapore was consistent with their intention to make themselves judgment-proof.
+The Liquidator argued that the sale in March 2000 at \$1.7 million when the Second and the Third Defendants had already left Singapore was consistent with their intention to make themselves judgment-proof.

-The sale at that price was approved by OCBC Bank, the mortgagee, even if it appeared to be below open market valuation.
-The documentary evidence pertaining to the completion emanating from the thirteenth defendant's solicitors showed that no payment was made for the option or upon its exercise until completion on 14 July 2000.
-This contradicted the thirteenth defendant's evidence that he paid \$10,000 for the option, 10% of the purchase price (including the \$10,000) upon the exercise of the option and another 10% on completion.
+83 The sale at that price was approved by OCBC Bank, the mortgagee, even if it appeared to be below open market valuation.
+The documentary evidence pertaining to the completion emanating from the Thirteenth Defendant's solicitors showed that no payment was made for the option or upon its exercise until completion on 14 July 2000.
+This contradicted the Thirteenth Defendant's evidence that he paid \$10,000 for the option, 10% of the purchase price (including the \$10,000) upon the exercise of the option and another 10% on completion.

-There was no dispute that the thirteenth defendant utilised \$170,000 of his CPF savings and took a bank loan of \$1,190,000.
+84 There was no dispute that the Thirteenth Defendant utilized \$170,000 of his CPF savings and took a bank loan of \$1,190,000.
 The bone of contention was the source of the 20% cash outlay (\$340,000).
-He stated it was from his savings and later amplied that to his savings, winnings from gambling, a loan from one of his brothers, money left to him by his deceased mother and a three-year loan of \$230,000 from the second defendant's youngest sister, Peggy Koo.
-He denied that it had anything to do with the \$350,000 withdrawn by the first defendant from the seventh defendant in May 2000.
-The fourth defendant expressed surprise that Peggy Koo had lent \$230,000 to the thirteenth defendant.
+He stated it was from his savings and later amplied that to his savings, winnings from gambling, a loan from one of his brothers, money left to him by his deceased mother and a three-year loan of \$230,000 from the Second Defendant's youngest sister, Peggy Koo.
+He denied that it had anything to do with the \$350,000 withdrawn by the First Defendant from the Seventh Defendant in May 2000.
+The Fourth Defendant expressed surprise that Peggy Koo had lent \$230,000 to the Thirteenth Defendant.
 When he was required to put up bail of \$350,000 after he was charged for criminal offences by the CPIB and approached Peggy Koo (his sister) for a loan, she said she could only afford to lend \$10,000.
-Secondly, he did not think that the thirteenth defendant and Peggy Koo were very close to each other.
-It should be noted that his bail money was required only in February 2001, about 10 or 11 months after Peggy Koo was said to have made the loan to the thirteenth defendant.
-No party called Peggy Koo to testify in court.
+Secondly, he did not think that the Thirteenth Defendant and Peggy Koo were very close to each other.
+It should be noted that his bail money was required only in February 2001, about 10 or 11 months after Peggy Koo was said to have made the loan to the Thirteenth Defendant.
+No party called Peggy Koo to testify in Court.